Biology Bricks Logo

 It can save money: in the example of the aluminium can, it is markedly cheaper to produce from the recycled materials than it is to mine for new aluminium.
 There is no loss of quality, and manufacturing costs are lower, and the consumer saves money.

-Here is a YouTube video from Greening Vermillion on recycling:
+Watch this video from Greening Vermillion on YouTube

 Pinterest Board